 However, a meaningful change means more.
 A significant change occurs when households are not waiting for the next payday to catch up on bills.
 A low-wealth family leaps forward financially when it attains enough in savings to cover an emergency expense.

 Overdraft is not the answer.
 I'm not too fond of it for checking accounts, and I'm not too fond of it for payroll cards.
 I think we are fortunate to witness the development of overdraft-free checkless checking accounts.
-Accounts like Varo, Empower, Akimbo, and others create a “safe-rails” solution that can help people find their footing.
+Accounts like Varo, Axos Akimbo, and others create a “safe-rails” solution that can help people find their footing.